FAQ

 Youth Hockey

-Where can I buy new or used hockey gear (adult or child) in Bozeman?
+Where can I buy new or used hockey gear in Bozeman?

 Here are a few places in the area that sell or buy used or new hockey equipment: Play It Again Sports (1428 N. 15th Ave.) buys and sells new and used hockey gear and sharpens skates.
 Second Wind Sports (15 W. Olive Street) sells and consigns used hockey gear.
-Summit Bike and Ski (26 S. Grand Avenue) sell hockey gear and sharpen skates.
 Top Shelf Hockey (25B Shawnee Way) sells hockey gear and sharpens skates.

 What is USA Hockey and why do I need to be a member to join BAHA?